 The medical approach to scoliosis is to prescribe analgesics for scoliosis pain, to watch and wait and in severe cases to surgically fuse the spine with an implanted extendable surgical rod which can be externally activated at intervals using a magnetic field to lengthen the rod as the child grows, maintaining straightening and preventing scoliosis progression of advanced and severe curvature.

-Sayer Clinics' expert manual spinal treatment approach for mild to moderate scoliosis means our patients achieve very good outcomes to stop lateral curve progression, correct sagittal curvature (forward to backward curvature) and stop or reverse moderate scoliosis in children, adolescents and adults.
+Sayer Clinics' expert manual spinal treatment approach for mild to moderate scoliosis means our patients achieve good outcomes to stop lateral curve progression, correct sagittal curvature (forward to backward curvature) and stop or reverse moderate scoliosis in children, adolescents and adults.

 It is imperative to minimise early spinal curvatures as soon as possible in adolescence or young adulthood before progression of curvature, poor posture, sedentary inactivity and over-weight act to increase and accelerate spinal vertebral misalignment and degeneration.
 This occurs when joints slip sideways on each other with calcification, osteophysosis (extra bone growth), severe joint rotation and forwards slippage - resulting in spinal claudication (narrowing of spinal canal), spinal stenosis (compression or clamping) and spinal nerve-root compressions.
 Resulting nerve pressure on the spinal nerves at the cauda equina compromises nerve function with cramping, weakness and loss of sensation in the pelvis and legs.
 Vascular arterial claudication or narrowing typically starts after a particular duration of exercise or walking and is rapidly, but temporarily, banished by stopping exercise or walking.